Sweet and nutty, kabocha squash is a great substitute for sugar pumpkins and sweet potatoes. Get all you need to know in this guide.

 One cup of roasted kabocha squash (without added oil, butter, or other fat) provides:

-The standout nutrient in kabocha squash is vitamin A as just one cup almost covers you for the day.
+The standout nutrient is vitamin A as just one cup almost covers you for the day.
 This essential nutrient is important for healthy skin and eye health.

 One serving is also a good source of vitamin C and magnesium.